IzakMarais/reporter/readme.md

 Runtime requirements
 * `pdflatex` installed and available in PATH.
-* a running Grafana instance that it can connect to
+* a running Grafana instance that it can connect to.
+If you are using an old Grafana (version < v5.0), see  `Deprecated Endpoint` below.

 Build requirements:
 * [golang](https://golang.org/)